security workforce design

 Why do guards keep leaving posts to handle admin work?

-How does Jo reduce guard turnover?
+How does Jo from reduce guard turnover?

 Guards leave when the job they were hired for looks nothing like the job they do every day.
-By removing admin and compliance overhead from guard roles and building structured supervisor positions, Jo reduces the role mismatch that drives most early attrition.
+By removing admin and compliance overhead from guard roles and building structured supervisor positions, Jo from reduces the role mismatch that drives most early attrition.

 What happens to compliance documentation when staffing is short?